harshavardhant2005/Todo-app-/README.md

-# To-Do App with Python Flask and SQLite
+# To-Do App with Python Flask and SQLite3 DB

 ## Overview
 This is a simple yet functional To-Do application built using the Python Flask framework and SQLite database.
 The app provides a clean and intuitive user interface for managing tasks, enabling users to create, view, update, and delete tasks effortlessly.
 It is a great example of a CRUD (Create, Read, Update, Delete) application designed for learning or small-scale task management.